SqlSusan/OfficeRaspPI/Hardware.md

 <a href="https://www.amazon.co.uk/dp/B00Q2GQXAC/ref=cm_sw_em_r_mt_dp_idStFb7QEAQVS">3pcs 20cm Multicolored 40-pin Male to Female /Male to Male /Female to Female Breadboard Jumper Wires Ribbon Cables by Celelin</a>

 Leave about 4cm of cable after the fan, then carefully bared the wire ends (tucking back the yellow ground wire as that isn't required)).
-Snip one of the female breadboard cables with about 3cm of cable, bare the end, then use the heat shrink solder sleeve to join the two together.
+Snip one of the female breadboard cables with about 3cm of cable, bare the end, then use the heat shrink solder sleeve to join the two together (I just used a tealight candle to melt it).
 Do this for the red and black wire, then connect to your pi!